 - Standardized-based content from the Macmillan/McGraw-Hill Science Series

-- SMART Boards in the classroom engage students and enhance instruction
+- SMART Boards™ in every classroom engage students and enhance instruction

 - Wireless mobile lab of Netbook computers for research, projects, and basic computer skill applications and instruction

-- Engineering and technology concepts and skills are integrated with elementary science topics and use hands on projects to put concepts into action.
+- Engineering and technology concepts and skills are integrated with elementary science topics and use hands-on projects to put concepts into action.

 - Organized games prepare students for formal team sports participation